 Fried rice is definitely one of those dishes that's full of comfort and flavor all in one bowl.
 Thai fried rice gets its unique flavor from fish sauce and soy sauce seasoning.
 In an attempt to make this dish lower in sodium and gluten free, I replaced the soy sauce seasoning with Coconut Aminos and used about half of the fish sauce.
 Replacing rice with cauliflower rice provides a similar texture but without the guilt of eating a whole bowl of rice.
-You still get the flavors of traditional Thai Fried rice, but less sodium and much lower in carbs.

 These days you can find riced cauliflower either in the frozen vegetables section or bagged in the produce section.
 You can also make it yourself by placing raw cauliflower florets into a food processor and pulse till it resembles rice grains.
 I actually prefer the texture when you make it yourself, but usually I'm in a rush and just need a quick and healthy meal, so pre-made cauliflower rice works just as well.